Cyb3r-Jak3/useful_bot/.github/README.md

 ### To use:
 You need to have your own api credentials.
 If you do not head [here](https://www.reddit.com/prefs/apps "reddit apps") and click create application -> script.
+**Add what is needed to botinfo.example.py then rename it to botinfo.py.
+If you do not fill all the info in then the script will not work.**
-Currently recommended that you enter the credtinals in botinfo.example.py and rename the file to.
-It is recommended because you can run the cli and import the credtinals from the botinfo file but you can run the main.py off the database credentials.
+Currently recommended that you enter the credentials in database via the cli.
+However it is good to start with the credentials in the botinfo.py because the cli will import them for you
 Fully tested releases are [here](https://github.com/coolaspie/useful_bot/releases "useful bot releases")

 ```